 SM was charged with wounding a person with intent to cause grievous bodily harm and assaulting a police officer in the execution of duty.
 We represented SM in her case and successfully got the wounding charge withdrawn due to a strong self-defence case.
 She pleaded guilty to the assaulting a police officer charge in which we represented her at her sentencing hearing.
 We helped her achieve a good outcome of a conviction being recorded but no other penalty being given.

-HXJ – Not guilty verdict in affray charge
+HXJ – Prosecution withdrew assault charge, client found not guilty in affray charge

 Our client was in a dispute with another at a family gathering.
 The police alleged that HXJ punched the other person causing actual bodily harm.
 We represented HXJ in his trial for affray after the prosecution withdrew the charge of assault occasioning actual bodily harm.
 Our solicitor successfully cross-examined the prosecution’s witnesses, raising doubt in light of their conflicting evidence.
 We helped HXJ achieve a not guilty outcome.